CloudBindle/provision_bindle/README.md

 This script will query all nodes accessible vagrant (using `vagrant global-status`).
 It will generate a new inventory file in `~/architecture-setup/pancancer-bag/workflow-update/` based on which nodes report that they are "completed" (meaning that their last Sanger workflow run completed without error and they are not currently running another workflow).

+This script takes one mandatory argument and one optional argument.
+The first argument is mandatory and specifies the workflow version.
+The second argument is optional and specifies the workflow name.
+It will refer to the Sanger workflow by default if the user omits it.
+For example:

+    get_nodes_for_update.sh 1.0.6 Workflow_Bundle_SomeWorkflow

+Will look for workers that are currently running `SomeWorkflow` at version 1.0.6.

 **NOTE:** This script will exit with error (code=1) if there are no vagrant cannot find any worker nodes running.
 You can verify this manually by executing `vagrant global-status`.

 The output from this script will be in a file named get_nodes_for_update.sh.log.